qusaiqeisi/data-structures-and-algorithm/401-code-challange/class-02/ReadMe.md

 # array-insert-shift

 # Insert to Middle of an Array
-**it can add value to the moddel of array . by make the kength of arr/2 and add the valur in proper plase**
+**it can add value to the middel of array . by make the kength of arr/2 and add the valur in proper plase**

 ## Whiteboard Process